 Breonna Taylor protests in Louisville: 24 arrested, man accused of aiming laser at police aircraft

-Charges included unlawful assembly, failure to disperse and riot in the first degree
+Charges included unlawful assembly, failure to disperse and rioting

-Twenty four protesters were arrested Friday during another night of unrest following the grand jury indictment of a single cop in connection with the shooting death of Breonna Taylor, including one man allegedly for shining a laser at an aircraft.
+Two dozen protesters were arrested Friday during another night of unrest following the grand jury indictment of a single cop in connection with the shooting death of Breonna Taylor, including one man accused of shining a laser at an aircraft.

-The Louisville Field Office of the FBI said it arrested Manuel Martin Salazarleija, Jr., 26, after identifying him as the suspect who allegedly pointed a laser at a police helicopter during the protest, temporarily blinding two Lousiville Metro Police Department officers.
+The FBI said it arrested Manuel Martin Salazarleija Jr., 26, after identifying him as the person who pointed a laser at a police helicopter during the protest, temporarily blinding two Lousiville Metro Police oficers.

 OAKLAND POLICE ASSAULTED DURING RIOTING; UNREST PROMPTS BART STATION CLOSURE

-Other law enforcement helicopters as well as one operated by a news station said they were targeted by a laser in the area, authorities said.
+Other law enforcement helicopters, as well as one operated by a news station, said they were also targeted by a laser in the area, authorities said.

-"Salazarleija admitted to intentionally aiming the beam of the laser pointer at an LMPD helicopter, while the aircraft was in flight within the special aircraft jurisdiction of the United States," according to the FBI.
+"Salazarleija admitted to intentionally aiming the beam of the laser pointer at an LMPD helicopter, while the aircraft was in flight within the special aircraft jurisdiction of the United States," the FBI said.

 A curfew has been in effect in Louisville for several days after a grand jury charged one of three cops with wanton endangerment of Taylor's neighbors' lives – and not with the actual death of Taylor – during the shooting incident in March.